Fall Overseeding of your Warm Season Sod

 2. Next you will lower your mowing height one setting and scalp down the leaf tissue.
-You are not trying to scalp the grass down to the ground because this will result in a poor stand of grass for next year.
+You are not trying to scalp the grass down to the dirt because this will result in a poor stand of grass for next year.
 You want to save some of the energy of the plant so it can come back strong in the spring.
 You will drop the height one more setting so you are just below your mowing height from a week ago and get a second scalp on the lawn to clean it up.
 This often results in the closing of the turf canopy and a second vertical cut is often necessary to open the grass plant back up.
 Once you have made the second vertical cut, mow up all the clippings and blow off any excess material from the grass.
 You lawn should have an open canopy so the seed can fall down into the thatch layer.

 3. After the lawn

 has been cleaned up and the yard is clear, it is time to add your starter